Farming Practices

 Fresh Cut Flowers

 You may see weeds, but you won’t see chemicals.
 Caterpillars and weeds are annoying, but we are committed to not spraying harmful chemicals on our plants; this is also the landowner’s wish.
 In 2023, we tried using an organic pesticide and we might as well have used water.
-We did our research for 2024.
-We invested in quality compost, will create compost tea, and invest in a fertilizer that will maintain plant growth and help us control pests.
+We invest in quality compost and fertilizer that will maintain plant growth and help us control pests.
 If pests are an issue, we will use soapy water and introduce natural predators to our field.
-Our flowers are grown at Tim and Sandy’s farm just 5 minutes from our homestead.
+Our flowers are grown at Tim and Sandy’s farm, just 7 minutes from our homestead.

 Chicken Processing